itchyny/calendar.vim/README.md

 The key mappings are designed to match the default mappings of Vim.

 ### Powerful
-The plugin can be connected to Google Calendar and used in your life.
+The application can be connected to Google Calendar and used in your life.

 ### Elegant
 The appearance is carefully designed, dropping any unnecessary information.